ekonomia-tech/lending-subgraph-standard/README.md

 - `FlashLoan implements Borrow` - A Flashloan is an under-collateralized single block `Borrow`

 # Other thoughts
+## Basic Transfers
+- If you transfer a cToken from one account to another, it needs to be withdrew from the original account, and then deposited into the new account.
+(Note - this makes for a complex scenario when a cToken or aToken has appreciated in value).
 ## Minting and Supplying
 - Often you `Deposit` a collateral token, and you immediately mint a lending protocol token (i.e. supply USDC, get cUSDC in Compound)
 - When opening a CDP, you supply collateral, and you immediately mint a collateral backed asset like DAI.